codalab/codalab-worksheets/README.md

 or if the bundle is a directory rather than a file, we can references files inside (e.g., `a.txt/file1`).
 During the run, targets are read-only.

-Note that `cl run` doesn't actually run anything; it just creates the run bundle and returns immediately.
+Note that `cl run` doesn't actually run anything directly; it just creates the run bundle and returns immediately.
 You can see by doing `cl ls` that it's been created, but it's state is `created`, not `ready`.
 (You can add `-t` or `--tail` to make `cl run` block and print out stdout/stderr, more like how you would normally run a program.)

+The `-n` (`--name`) can be used to set the name of a bundle (which doesn't have to be unique).
+Names must only contain alphanumeric characters (think of them as variable names).

 Look inside the bundle: